 It’s a cliché to say that a country is one of stark contrasts.
-It’s just been said so many times about so many countries.
 But with South Africa, it’s really true.

 It’s also much poorer.
 At one of our stops along the way, I help our bus driver hand out bread and fizzy drinks to kids from a village.
 Our arrival creates a little commotion as everyone turns up from everywhere to collect these little gifts.
 After we distributed them all, our driver proudly showed us an album with photos of several families that he’s helping to support.

-While the level of inequality can be staggering, visiting these less developed places will show you a very different side of South Africa, and a whole different culture as well.
+While the level of inequality in South Africa can be staggering, visiting these less developed places will show you a very different side of the country, and a whole different culture as well.

 The Wild Coast is a somewhat remote region reached via country roads ruled more often by goats and cows than by cars.